 For the in vitro analyses, a large variety of methods such as immunohistological stainings and a continuously extended list of commercially available analysis kits are available.

-Please contact us for further information, consultation or a detailed proposal.
+Please contact us for further information, support or a detailed proposal.

 Download: Suction Blister Method (PDF)